-But before he could finish speaking, Jackson rolled onto his back and flung the knife in Gideon's direction.
+But before he could finish speaking, Jackson rolled onto his back and flung the knife in Gideon’s direction.
 It came at him with such speed giving him little time to step aside.
-The steel blade whizzed past his shoulder, and Gideon heard the wind of it swish in his ear.
+The steel blade whizzed past his shoulder, and Gideon heard the wind of it whoosh in his ear.

 “Behind you, Mister Gideon!”
 Jackson shouted, and Gideon dropped to his haunches spinning on his heels.
 In a flash, his Colt was in his hand.
 A man stood beside Scott with the Bowie protruding from his chest, his face white and without expression.
 No sound came from him as he toppled over and dropped to the ground.

 “You don’t give the orders around here.”
-Scott whimpered.

 Gideon pulled back the left side of his duster coat, revealing the tin star.
 “This says I do.”

 “Only my pa can hand out those.”
 Scott swallowed hard, his eyes blinking without control.
-“I’m warning you, mister.
-You better leave before my pa gets here.”
+“I’m warning you, mister; you better leave before my pa gets here.”

 “You can’t chase us out.
 My Pa owns the saloon, the hardware store, and a ranch near to here.
 We also have a gold mine.
 Where do you think the scum up there among the cottonwoods get their money?”

-“Don't you ever call them that again,” Gideon growled and drew his teeth, “or I'll have you tied down to that barrel, and I'll be doing the whipping.”
+“Don’t you ever call them that again …” Gideon growled and drew his teeth, “or I’ll have you tied down to that barrel, and I’ll be doing the whipping.”

-Tears of pain filled Scott's eyes as he reached down for his Smith & Wesson lying at his feet.
+Tears of pain-filled Scott’s eyes as he reached down for his Smith & Wesson lying at his feet.
 “My Pa will not be happy about this.”

 “Leave it,” Gideon warned him.
-“It's now the property of the village.
-And tell your pa, if he wants to talk, he better not be packing a gun when he rides into the village.”
+“It’s now the property of the village.
+And tell your pa, if he wants to talk, he had better not be packing a gun when he rides into the village.”